12 White Sand Beaches on the Greek Islands

 🏨 Explore all your hotel options here

-This beach is accessible by car and boat from Panagia, and there are plenty of amenities on the beach or nearby.
+This area is accessible by car and boat from Panagia, and there are plenty of amenities on the beach or nearby.
 This includes accommodation options, tavernas, bars, umbrellas, and sun loungers.
-If you’re looking for the best beach views, walk up to the Chapel of Kira Panagia.
-The beach is named after this red-roofed chapel and offers spectacular views.
+If you’re looking for the best views, walk up to the Chapel of Kira Panagia.
+The place is named after this red-roofed chapel and offers spectacular views.

 Read also: Top Things To Do in Santorini